ManueGE/November/README.md

 # MGEDateFormatter

-**MGEDateFormatter** provides a set of extensions to NSDate and NSDateFormatter to build a nice API which simplify the conversion from NSDate to NSString and back.
+**MGEDateFormatter** provides a set of extensions to Date and DateFormatter to build a nice API which simplify the conversion from Date to NSString and back.

-Creating a `NSDateFormatter` is an expensive task.
-For this reason, **MGEDateFormatter** takes care of caching the created `NSDateFormatter` in order to reuse them along the lifecycle of your app.
+Creating a `DateFormatter` is an expensive task.
+For this reason, **MGEDateFormatter** takes care of caching the created `DateFormatter` in order to reuse them along the lifecycle of your app.

-The aim of this project is to have a nice API to get strings representations from `NSDate` instaces:
+The aim of this project is to have a nice API to get strings representations from `Date` instaces:

 ````
-let stringWithStyles = date.string(withDateStyle: .MediumStyle, timeStyle: .NoStyle)
+let stringWithStyles = date.string(dateStyle: .mediumStyle, timeStyle: .noStyle)
 let stringWithTemplate = date.string(withTemplate: "MMMMyyyy")
 let stringWithFormat = date.string(withFormat: "MM/yy")
 let monthAndYearString = date.string(with: .monthAndYear)